 - designing and evaluating current and innovative means to teach the sciences fundamental to health professions, and sharing the results for the development of all health professions educators and;

 - serving as an international voice to enhance appreciation of the crucial role of medical sciences in health and health care.

-Up to two (2) student grants will be awarded for up to $2500.
+Up to four (4) student grants will be awarded for up to $2500.

-The definition of student is as follows: A student is a person who is enrolled in a degree/certificate program (such as BS, MS, PharmD, PhD, MD) at a school or other institution.
+The definition of student is as follows: A student is a person who is enrolled in a degree/certificate program (such as BS, MS, PA, PharmD, PhD, MD, DO) at a school or other institution.
 Please note: Persons with advanced/terminal degrees (such as postdocs, PhD, MD, MBA) who are employed in their field, or who have faculty appointments, are not eligible to apply for these grants.